contao/docs/README.md

 thus you need to [install Hugo](https://gohugo.io/getting-started/installing/) first on your system.

-_Note:_ version 0.55.x of Hugo is incompatible with some of the theme's features.
-Building is still possible, however the rendering of those shortcodes will be wrong.

 Building is done using the `make` command.
 There are different commands available depending on what part of the documentation you want to build.